Episode 25: The Advantages of an Adult Brain

 Stealing From Children

 Now, don’t get me wrong.
 The deck isn’t stacked entirely in the favor of those with a well aged noodle.
-Things do slow down in a a bit inside the brain as we get older.
+Things do slow down a bit inside the brain as we get older.

 Thanks to things like advanced glycation end products and oxidative damage, the speed of a typical human’s nerve impulses decline by roughly a tenth of a second every 10 years.
 That’s not huge, but it’s enough to matter.